faran4engg/product-comparison-table/README.md

 # Product Comparison Table App

 > Designed and implemented a production ready product comparison table application.
+Select products to compare from the images at the top.

 > Technology used: `React 17` , `Tailwind css` , `React-Query` , `Axios`